janbar/tbs-dvb-driver/README.txt

 - Branch v6.2 : build drivers with Linux kernel version from 6.2.
 - Branch v6.3 : build drivers with Linux kernel version from 6.3.
 - Branch v6.4 : build drivers with Linux kernel version from 6.4.
-- Branch v6.5 : build drivers with Linux kernel version from 6.5 and up*.
+- Branch v6.5 : build drivers with Linux kernel version from 6.5 to 6.6.

 See below to install the required firmwares in path /lib/firmware/.